DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ![Strengths & Limitations](images/05_02_readersoftware.png "Strengths & Limitations.")

 ###Mobile applications
 There are many existing applications for mobile devices (tablets and smartphones).
-Some of the available software constitutes of companion apps to well-known ereaders, like Amazon's Kindle and Kobo's range of reader hardware.
+Some of the available software constitutes of companion apps to well-known ereaders, like Amazon's **Kindle** and **Kobo's** range of reader hardware.
 The other category contains applications which are not for available ereaders but often offer their own storefront, viz. **iBooks** and Aldiko.
 EPUB 2 and 3 support is generally available, but some of the applications require the user to convert files into a proprietary file format in order for the ereader to be able to read the document.
-Kindle is an example, as it only supports Amazon's proprietary file formats (AZW, KF8, mobi) along with txt and PDF.
+Kindle is an example, as it only supports Amazon's proprietary file formats (AZW, **KF8**, mobi) along with txt and PDF.

 ####iBooks####
 iBooks is Apple's ereader application for iPhone, iPad and Mac.
 Books may be bought in the iTunes Store or can be copied to the iBooks library.
 The latest version of iBooks offers support for many of the features of the EPUB3 standard, but also PDF and the closed-source `.ibooks` file format (IBA) - a derivative of EPUB3.